 It’s seen as a way to ‘beat the system’

 For some young people, cryptocurrency can be seen as a way to beat the system, feeding into a lack of faith in existing financial paradigms.
-Crypto is considered a rebellion against more traditional trading and investing.
+If the system isn’t working for them, why should they bother sticking to it?
+Crypto is considered a rebellious way to make money.

 In fact, 27% of those aged 18-34 prefer Bitcoin over stocks.